-Tinder doesn’t let you express yourself a much as in other apps, and you can only write a little bio.
+Tinder doesn’t let you express yourself as much as in other lesbian apps, and you can only write a little bio.
 I guess this is why it’s less popular for lesbian dates nowadays.

 A big downside of Tinder is the fact that even though your preference is set to women only, you’ll still get often get men offered to you.
-And don’t even get me started on the couples who are looking for a ‘third’!
+And don’t even get me started on the lesbian couples who are looking for a ‘third’!

 OkCupid has been around for a very long time.
-Their website started out in 2004, way before Tinder or any other app became a thing.
+Their website started out in 2004, way before Tinder or any other lesbian app became a thing.
 OkCupid is also known as a very inclusive site for queer people because they have 12 orientations and 22 gender identities to choose from!